benj-moreau/CaLi-Search-Engine/README.md

 ## In case of errors

-CaLi uses the bolt connector to communicate with Neo4j. if connection is not working, check bolt configuration in Neo4j directory in file `conf/neo4j.conf`. and update `/cali_webservice/local_settings.py`.
+CaLi uses the bolt connector to communicate with Neo4j.

+If connection is not working, check bolt configuration in Neo4j directory in file `conf/neo4j.conf` and update `/cali_webservice/local_settings.py`.

 # Build Creative Commons CaLi classification

-To create a CaLi classification, Post an array of licenses objects at `http://127.0.0.1:8000/api/ld/licenses` Notice that actions in `permissions`, `obligations`, `prohibitions` contains only [ODRL actions](https://www.w3.org/TR/odrl-vocab/#actionConcepts)
+To create a CaLi classification, Post an array of licenses objects at `http://127.0.0.1:8000/api/ld/licenses`.

+Notice that actions in `permissions`, `obligations`, `prohibitions` should contain only [ODRL actions](https://www.w3.org/TR/odrl-vocab/#actionConcepts).

 The following example classifies Creative Commons licenses:

 (Do not forget to replace YOUR_ADMIN_PASSWORD)